JarrodMalkovic/maze-solver/README.md

 - Then open the project in a browser on http://127.0.0.1:8080

-## Technologies
+## 💻 Technologies

 Project is created with:

 - JavaScript, HTML, CSS and deployed using Netlify

-## License
+## ⚖️ License

-This project is licensed under the MIT License
+This project is licensed under the Unlicense License

 ## Acknowledgments